AnushanV/StockChamp/README.md

 3. To run the project, enter `nodemon` in Powershell
 4. Open any web browser and enter `localhost:3000` which will lead you to the Login page
 5. For first time user, you can Sign Up for an account!
+6. To view detailed info about user data, open MongoCompass

 ## Notes
-To view detailed info about user data, open MongoCompass
+Since we do not have the paid version of the stocks API we're using, we can only request from the free API **5 times per minute**.
+If you try to request more than that from the API on our stock page by **changing the time interval or generating a new stock page too many times within a minute, it will fail to load the graph.**